|WHAT SERVICES DOES TALKABOUT INC OFFER?

 DO THERAPISTS SPECIALIZE IN CERTAIN AREAS?

 While all of our speech/language pathologists have earned their Master’s Degree in order to obtain their credentials in the speech/language pathology field, they do have certain areas that they prefer to work in and hence, are also more experienced in.
-All of our occupational therapists have also earned their Bachelor’s Degree and each of them is well experienced in all aspects of the occupational therapy field.
+All of our occupational therapists have also earned their Master’s Degree and each of them is well experienced in all aspects of the occupational therapy field.
+All of Talkabout Inc.’s therapists are licensed to work in the state of Alaska.

 HOW LONG WILL IT BE BEFORE I CAN MAKE AN APPOINTMENT?

-We currently have a very long waiting list, so it is impossible to predict when your child would be able to be seen.
-Generally, it has been taking at least 6 months, but usually closer to 9 months.
-The first step is to talk to our receptionist and ask to be put on the waiting list.
+We currently have a waiting list.
+Please call the office for more information.
 In order to expedite the process, we suggest you obtain a prescription from your child’s pediatrician as soon as possible.
 Then, when an opening becomes available, we will contact you and schedule your child for an appointment.

 DOES MY CHILD NEED A PRESCRIPTION BEFORE THEY CAN BE SEEN?